Bios4Biol/intronSeeker/README.md

 splice aligners are able to find inserted introns when only contigs with introns and reads whithout intron are used as well as when contigs with and without introns and reads without introns are used.

-The second simulation is based on an existing genome and corresponding genome annotation.
+The second simulation module uses an existing genome and corresponding annotation.
 In this case the simulator produces reads with an without intron as well as transcripts with and whithout introns.
-This modules enables to verify the fraction of retained introns which can be detected in real condition and and set the appropriate detection thresholds.
+This modules enables to measure the fraction of retained introns which can be detected in real conditions and to set the appropriate detection thresholds.

 Simulator and simulation data descriptions can be found in the SIMULATION.md file located in doc directory